MY STORY

-My name is Beth Fairchild.
+My name is Beth Love.
 In my former life, I was an artist, mother,

 wife, daughter and friend.
-Now, while I may still be most of these,
+While I may still be all of these,

 and activist to the list of things that make me, me.